scanberg/viamd/README.md

 ## Documentation
 Documentation about VIAMD is available on the github [wiki](https://github.com/scanberg/viamd/wiki).
 The two first chapters relate to the [visual](https://github.com/scanberg/viamd/wiki/1.-Visual) and [analysis](https://github.com/scanberg/viamd/wiki/2.-Analysis) features respectively, where we highlight the interactive part of software.
 The third chapter focus on the VIAMD [language](https://github.com/scanberg/viamd/wiki/3.-Language) used for scripting and the fourth chapter propose a serie of [tutorial](https://github.com/scanberg/viamd/wiki/4.-Tutorials) (under construction).

+A series of videos is available on [youtube](https://youtube.com/playlist?list=PLNx9MpJY8ffr9CeK7WefdOnuGRw_E5rSj&si=VatBHEwiL7jWyhPK).

 ## Update
 If you want to stay informed about the latest update of VIAMD, please register your email address to the [form](https://forms.gle/fAxuWob8nMLcrS5h9).

 ## Citations:
 * General Framework:
   * R Skånberg, I Hotz, A Ynnerman, M Linares, VIAMD: a Software for Visual Interactive Analysis of Molecular Dynamics, J. Chem.
 Inf.
 Model.
-2023, XXXX, XXX, XXX, https://doi.org/10.1021/acs.jcim.3c01033
+2023, 63, 23, 7382–7391 https://doi.org/10.1021/acs.jcim.3c01033
   * R Skånberg, C König, P Norman, M Linares, D Jönsson, I Hotz, A Ynnerman, VIA-MD: Visual Interactive Analysis of Molecular Dynamics, 2018, Eurographics Proceedings, p.
 19–27

 * Specific tool: